lonetwin/botosh/README.rst

     - To execute any useful commands you must first

-        * configure boto credentials using the `setup` command, if you haven't already got a boto config file (for example, under /etc/boto.cfg or /home/steve/.boto)
+        * configure boto credentials (for example, under /etc/boto.cfg or /home/steve/.boto or by setting the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables to sutiable values)

         * set a context using the `set_context` command.